tpoisot/ms_proba_networks/ms/maintext.md

 probability $\text{P}(ij)$ and $0$ otherwise.
 The latter condition allows us to derive estimates for the *variance* ($\text{var}(X) = p(1-p)$), and expected values ($\text{E}(X)=p$), of the network metrics.
-We can therefore estimate the variance of most properties, using the fact that the variance of additive independent events is the sum of their individual variances, and that the variance of multiplicative independent events is
+We can therefore estimate the variance of most network properties, using the fact that the variance of additive independent events is the sum of their individual variances, and that the variance of multiplicative independent events is